JPBotelho/Camouflage-Shader/README.md

 Extra:
 RGB Shader - Split your camo into 3 b/w textures, set color for each one - full customization.

-Heavily inspired by World of Tanks.
-(I'm looking for internships, Wargaming!)

 Plane by Chappi:
 https://www.artstation.com/adriank
 https://sketchfab.com/adriank